Amiens: Cirque Jules-Verne

 In 1845, the traditional fair of Saint-Jean, formerly held at Place René Goblet, was transferred to Place Longueville.
 It is a wide esplanade that took the place of the Longueville bastion, after the demolition of the city walls in the early 19th century.
 Each year, a temporary circus is established for this occasion.

 In 1865, a circus company emerged to claim a permanent circus, which would be built in wood by the Schytte contractor in 1874.
 However, expensive maintenance prompted the municipality to consider the construction of a new building.
 The decision was made in 1886 under the leadership of Mayor Frédéric Petit and the work began.

 The Chief Architect of the Somme, Émile Ricquier, a disciple of Gustave Eiffel, was responsible for its construction.
 It was inspired by the Cirque d'hiver of Paris but with a cast metal frame, supplemented by brick from the local countryside.
 The architect of civil buildings, Charles Garnier, claimed that the frames should be hidden with a plaster imitating stone.
 The "moderninst" design of Ricquier, who chose to display the structure, and to favor local material such as brick, is visible at the rear of the monument.

 With its 16-sided polygonal shape and a diameter of 44 m, it includes lodges and stalls in its enclosure.
 As a completely modern project, it hosted two steam engines, dedicated to fully electric lights and central heating.
 Since its construction, it was also the first circus which included a buffet and a refreshment bar.
 The cost of the construction of the building finally reached double the forecast.
 In 1888, the new city councilor responsible for festivals and celebrations, Jules Verne, was responsible for monitoring the work, and it was he who opened it on Sunday 23 June 1889, for the opening of the fair and the centenary of the French Revolution:

 The roof was damaged by a shell in 1916.
-The circus was the setting for Federico Fellini's The Clowns (1971), and the film by Jean-Jacques Beineix, Roselyne et les lions (1989), with Isabelle Pasco as lead actress.
+The circus was the setting for Federico Fellini's The Clowns (1971), and the film by Jean-Jacques Beineix, Roselyne and the Lions (1989), with Isabelle Pasco as lead actress.
 The largest of the circuses of the province with its 3,000-seats, the building has acquired a multidisciplinary use for decades of performances of theatre, dance, concerts, galas, sports and public meetings.